smart-host/slack-merge-queue/README.md

 ## Build Failure Policy

-- Invalid required input will fail the build
+- Invalid required inputs will fail the build
 - Process errors will not fail the build
   - A status will be given along with an error log